chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+Ukraine appear to be favourites according to the score matrix and this is due the 4 goals they have already scored this campaign (only Italy, Netherlands and Belgium have scored more).

 The 23rd and 24th ranked teams in the world face off, with both teams on 3 points going into the game.
 Arnautovic's return would be a welcome boost for Austria, but there seems to be little to separate the sides, with talents across the pitch on both teams.
-I'm going to go with a draw as nothing may split the teams. **Ukraine 1-1 Austria**
+We are going to go with a draw as nothing may split the teams.
+Both teams might be content with a point as 4 points would be enough to guarantee them a place in the Round of 16. **Ukraine 1-1 Austria**

-### Group C: Netherlands vs North Macedonia
+### Group C: Netherlands vs North Macedonia (Home Advantage)
 <em>Weighted xG (<span style="color:blue">2.46</span> - 1.30) /
 <em>Weighted xGA (<span style="color:red">0.63</span> - 1.31)